opral/monorepo/rfcs/001-foundational-architecture.md

 ### SDK

 Messages (strings) need to be retrieved and formatted.
 That's the job of an i18n SDK.
 Most implementations make use of a key-value resource and a lookup function called `t` (translate), or a translation component.
-From a developer perspective, the i18n SDK loads resources, detects the language of a user, and formats the message.
+From a developer perspective, the i18n SDK loads resources, detects the language of a user and formats the message.
 In other words: "The message `example` should be displayed here in the correct language and format for me".

 #### Illustration